daniel-goldstein/nucosmo-react-workshop/README.md

 We've created a component that renders a joke.
 We can use `{}` to execute Javascript within the JSX.
 Otherwise, "joke" would be interpreted as plain text and not the constant we defined above.

-Now, in `App.js`, place `import JokeCard from './JokeCard'` to import our component, and replace `<div>Hi there!</div>` with `<JokeCard />` to render it!
+Now, in `App.js`, write `import JokeCard from './JokeCard'` along with the other imports, and replace `<div>Hi there!</div>` with `<JokeCard />` to render it!

 ### Smart vs Dumb Components

 This is great and all, but let's take a minute to think about logical organization.
-Right now, our `JokeCard` component is responsible for both its content and the way it is rendered (it is just a simple `div` for now but we will make it more involved and this point will become more clear).
+Right now, our `JokeCard` component is responsible for both its content and the way it is rendered (it is just a simple `div` for now but we will soon make it more involved and this point will become more clear).
 An important pattern in React is the notion of having "smart" components, and "dumb" components.
-The smart components are concerned with what data is available on the page, and the dumb components are given data and only worry about how it is displayed.
+The smart components are concerned with what data is available on the page.
+The dumb components are given data and only worry about how it is displayed.
 We can turn our `JokeCard` into a "dumb" component by providing its content via its parent component, `App`.

 Move the constant `JOKE` from the `JokeCard` component to the `App` component.
 Then, instead of `<JokeCard />`, write `<JokeCard joke={JOKE} />`.
 In `JokeCard`, instead of `{JOKE}`, write `{this.props.joke}`.
 You should be able to refresh your browser and the page should look the same.